-Higher Prices, Fewer Choices: The Corporate Grip on Veterinary Care
+Higher Prices, Fewer Choices: Corporate-Owned Veterinary Clinics in Calgary

-The Changing Landscape of Veterinary Care in Canada
+The Changing Landscape of Veterinary Care in Calgary

-If you’ve noticed fewer independent veterinary clinics in your area, you’re not imagining things.
-Across Canada, large corporations are rapidly acquiring small, independently-owned veterinary practices.
-Companies like VCA and Vet Strategy (neither one is Canadian-owned) have been buying out clinics at an alarming rate, changing the way veterinary care is provided to pet parents.
-While this might seem like business as usual, these acquisitions come with consequences – higher prices, fewer choices, and a shift in priorities that may not always put your pet’s care first.
+If you’ve noticed fewer independent veterinary clinics in Calgary, you’re not imagining things.
+Across the city and throughout Canada, large corporations are rapidly acquiring small, independently owned veterinary practices.
+Companies like VCA and Vet Strategy (neither of which is Canadian-owned, as reported by CBC Marketplace) have been acquiring clinics steadily in recent years, changing how veterinary care is delivered to Calgary pet parents.
+While this might seem like business as usual, according to the reports below, these acquisitions may come with consequences – higher prices, fewer choices, and a shift in priorities that may not always put your pet’s care first.

-The consolidation of veterinary practices limits competition, which can drive up prices and reduce service quality.
-According to the Government of Canada’s Competition Bureau, competition is crucial for fair pricing and consumer choice, and its decline can negatively impact both businesses and consumers – including pet owners seeking quality veterinary care.
+When corporations acquire independent veterinary clinics, competition decreases, which can lead to higher prices and fewer choices for pet owners.
+According to the Government of Canada’s Competition Bureau, competition is crucial for fair pricing and consumer choice, and its decline can negatively impact businesses and consumers – including pet owners seeking quality veterinary care.

-When an independent clinic is purchased by a corporate entity, several things tend to change:
+When a corporate entity purchases an independent clinic, several things tend to change:

-• Higher Prices for Pet Parents – Corporate-owned clinics often introduce standardized pricing structures that are significantly higher than what the clinic originally charged.
-Furthermore, they often do multiple price increases in short periods of time without any notice to their patient families.
+• Higher Prices for Pet Parents – After a corporate acquisition, veterinary clinics often introduce standardized pricing structures that can be higher than what the clinic originally charged.
+Pet parents sometimes report seeing price increases over time, and changes may not always be clearly communicated in advance.
 Since pet care isn’t covered by public healthcare, this can make routine and emergency visits far more expensive for pet owners.

-• Less Personalized Care – Small, locally owned clinics prioritize relationships with their clients and pets.
-They often make recommendations based on the best interest of the pet while keeping the owner’s financial situation in mind in order to offer the best advice.
-In contrast, corporate clinics may follow rigid protocols that don’t account for the needs of either.
+• Less Personalized Care – Independent veterinary clinics often prioritize long-term relationships with pets and their families, making recommendations based on the individual needs of both the pet and the pet parent.
+In contrast, corporate clinics may be more likely to follow standardized protocols that don’t always allow for the same level of flexibility or personalization.

 The Impact on Veterinarians and Their Staff

 It’s not just pet owners who feel the effects – veterinarians and clinic staff often face significant changes after a corporate buyout.
-Many veterinarians enter the profession because of their love for animals, but after a takeover, they may be forced to meet corporate-imposed quotas or adhere to policies that don’t always align with their medical or personal values.
-Some vets and their staff choose to leave the profession altogether, further exacerbating the shortage of veterinary professionals in Canada.
+Many veterinarians enter the profession out of a love for animals, but after a takeover, they may be required to meet corporate-imposed quotas or adhere to policies that don’t always align with their medical or personal values.
+Some veterinarians and staff choose to leave corporate roles or the profession altogether, which may contribute to broader staffing challenges within veterinary medicine in Calgary and across Canada.

-The Rising Costs of Pet Care: What the Media is Saying
+The Rising Costs of Pet Care in Calgary: What the Media Is Reporting

-The increasing corporate control over veterinary clinics has not gone unnoticed.
-Major investigative journalism programs in Canada have recently shed light on the issue:
+The increasing corporate control over veterinary clinics has not gone unnoticed, including here in Calgary.
+Major Canadian investigative journalism programs have recently shed light on how these changes are affecting pet parents:

-• Marketplace – Their episode The Rising Cost of Pet Care takes a deep dive into how these corporate takeovers are affecting pet owners’ wallets and limiting access to affordable, compassionate care.
+• Marketplace – Their episode The Rising Cost of Pet Care examines how corporate takeovers are affecting pet owners’ wallets and limiting access to affordable veterinary care.

 These reports reinforce the growing concern among pet owners and veterinarians alike.
 The more we educate ourselves and take action, the better chance we have of preserving independent veterinary care in Canada.

-With corporate takeovers becoming more common, it’s more important than ever to support independently owned veterinary practices.
+With corporate takeovers becoming more common in Calgary, it’s more important than ever to support independently owned veterinary clinics.
 Here’s how you can help:

-• Choose an Independent Vet – Before selecting a clinic, research whether it is independently owned or part of a larger corporation.
-To find out who owns or co-owns your veterinary clinic, you can use this searchable table by CBC Marketplace.
+• Choose an Independent Vet – Before selecting a veterinary clinic in Calgary, research whether it is independently owned or part of a larger corporation.
+To find out who owns or co-owns your veterinary clinic, you can use this searchable table from CBC Marketplace.

-• Ask Questions – If your current clinic was recently acquired, ask whether policies or pricing structures have changed.
+• Ask Questions – If your Calgary veterinary clinic was recently acquired, ask whether policies or pricing structures have changed.
 If you’re uncomfortable with the changes, consider switching to a locally owned practice.

-• Spread the Word – Encourage fellow pet owners to seek out independent vets.
+• Spread the Word – Encourage fellow Calgary pet owners to seek out and support independent veterinary clinics.
 The more people who prioritize local clinics, the harder it will be for corporations to monopolize the industry.

-• Be Vocal – Share your concerns with local pet communities, online forums, and even policymakers.
+• Be Vocal – Share your concerns within Calgary pet communities, online forums, and local advocacy spaces.
 Awareness is the first step toward change.

-If you know of other independent veterinary clinics (this is only a few), please reach out so I can add them to the list!
+If you know of other independently owned veterinary clinics in Calgary, please reach out so I can continue to grow this list for local pet parents.

-If corporate acquisitions continue at the current pace, independent vet clinics could become even more of a rarity.
-This will lead to higher costs, fewer choices, and a healthcare system for pets that prioritizes profit over care.
-As pet owners, we have the power to influence the market by choosing where we take our pets for care.
+If corporate acquisitions continue at the current pace in Calgary, independently owned veterinary clinics could become even rarer.
+This could lead to higher costs, fewer choices, and a pet healthcare system where financial considerations play a larger role in care decisions.
+As Calgary pet parents, we have the power to influence the market by choosing where we take our pets for care.
 By supporting independent veterinarians, we can help ensure that quality, personalized care remains available for the pets we love.

 Pawsitive Vibes, 🐾